|

 reserve for the gannets, bonxies

 and coastal scenery.
-Also to view the most northerly point of the British
+Also to view the most northerly

 Isles, Muckle Flugga .